-It’s not uncommon for workers who are older, unemployed, over stressed, balancing family commitments, or simply tired of working too hard to want to seek a lower-level position.
-The problem is that when you interview for a job, the hiring manager is going to try to determine if you really are willing to downgrade your career.
+It’s not uncommon for workers who are older, unemployed, overstressed, balancing family commitments, or simply tired of working too hard to seek a lower-level position.
+The problem is that when you interview for a job, the hiring manager is going to try to determine if you are willing to downgrade your career.

 The best approach is to frame your answer positively with a focus on the attractive elements of your target job.
 For example, you should explain why you’re moving towards the lower level job as opposed to moving away from your current higher-level position.

 It’s a good idea to think about why you want to take on the new job and prepare yourself to answer questions in a manner that will convince the interviewer that the position is right for you.
 First, make a list of the most appealing activities associated with your target job.
 Then think of examples of when you carried out similar tasks and applied similar skills in the past, noting what you enjoyed about these aspects of the job.

 Be ready to reference the success you achieved in those situations and the level of satisfaction which you derived.
 Also, come equipped with any positive feedback or outcomes of your previous work.